 A home cook’s kitchen is not complete without spoons and spatulas!
 How are you going to mix your batter, sauté your onions or scrape your leftovers without them?
 A wooden spoon is a great all-purpose cooking utensil; it doesn’t scratch pots and pans, which makes it safe for frying and sautéing.
 It’s also a great baking utensil perfect for mixing and scraping.
 A spatula carries out many of the same tasks as a wooden spoon, especially if you get a silicone one.
 Spatulas are great for lifting and flipping.
 Get a spatula with a thin front edge rather than a thicker one so that it easily slides under food.

-6-Piece Natural Teak Kitchen Utensil Set, Amazon, $35.
+Food Network Canada Editor Pick: 6-Piece Natural Teak Kitchen Utensil Set, Amazon, $37.

 5. Measuring Cups and Spoons